-Council maintains three wharves.
+Council maintained three wharves during the period.
 The wharves are located at Alexandra Street, Valentia Street and Huntley's Point.
 The Huntley's Point Wharf is assessed as being in poor condition requiring the replacement of the steel piles.
+However, the ownership and maintenance of the wharves has been taken over by the Maritime Services NSW.